Wordle and beyond: How games are impacting publisher newsletters

 This weekly newsletter goes out in the morning, likely local time for the reader.
 You know… when you might most likely be gaming it up.

-It may vary depending on if there is any Send Time Optimization or for when to send the newsletter going on.
+It may vary depending on if there is any Send Time Optimization or testing for when to send the newsletter going on.

 Why a games newsletter?